pootsbook/crossingtherubicon/_posts/2015-11-06-enthralled-by-elm.md

 subtitle: Poots’ Programming Preference
 ---

 I have never been quite as excited about a programming language as I am about Elm.
 It’s been only two weeks since I first set eyes on it, yet I am completely and utterly sold.
-The last time I had a comparable experience was when Ruby with Rails convinced me by their elegance and fitness for purpose that I should in fact learn to program and make a career out of it.
+The last time I had a comparable experience was when Ruby with Rails convinced me, by their elegance and fitness for purpose, that I should in fact learn to program and make a career out of it.

 Of course then the landscape was PHP and Java, so Rails didn’t have to do much to offer a better alternative, but it did that and more.
 The world of web development today is more akin to a technological Cambrian explosion, with the paradox of choice precipitating a paralysis in the programmers’ psyche.